groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 been changed to "2021list).

 <span id="v20-upgrade-FAQ-basics-mem-custapppage"></span>
-### Customized member Profile replaces the customized application page
+### Customize member Profile where members can set attribute values and join list and sub-groups
 Help set up Profile - what attributes are available for members to set and what lists and sub-groups are available for members to join from their Profile.